ariabishma/tugasSMK/README.md

 # tugasSMK
-# this app is using bootstap from cdn , connect your computer to the internet for best experience
+# this app is using bootstap from cdn , connect your computer to the internet while running this app

 Authored by : mochammad aria bishma fauzan